Certificate of Deposit (CDs)

 Contact us for more information.

 Setting aside your money for a defined period of time is a commitment that we don’t take lightly.
 At Union Bank, you know your money is in good hands – we’re local and not going anywhere.
 Since 1891, Union Bank has proudly served the people and businesses in its communities.
-We have friendly, helpful representatives throughout Northern Vermont and New Hampshire, with 18 branch locations in Berlin, Danville, Fairfax, Hardwick, Jeffersonville, Johnson, Lyndonville, Morrisville, St. Albans, St. Johnsbury, Stowe, Groveton, Lincoln, Littleton, and North Woodstock.
+We have friendly, helpful representatives throughout Northern Vermont and New Hampshire, with 18 branch locations in Berlin, Fairfax, Hardwick, Jeffersonville, Jericho, Johnson, Lyndonville, Morrisville, St. Albans, St. Johnsbury, Stowe, Williston, Groveton, Lincoln and Littleton.